 - If that is not enough, slightly move the contrast slider.

-You might want to play around the sliders and figure out which one works for you.
+That, is ultimately my style.
+You will have to play around the sliders and figure out what works for you.

 |💡 Technically, the more megapixels you have, the more you can push the sharpening amount without breaking it.
 I have pushed it to 75 only because I am on a 36.6 megapixels camera.|